FaceTime with My 19-Year-Old Self

 19: An algorithm?
 So something you can test and learn from?

 38: No, okay.
 Let me start over.
-Every half idea that anyone has now gets built.
-Well, at least half built to record a half-working demo on social media.
+Every inkling of an idea that anyone has now gets built.
+The LLMs fill in the rest.
+Well, at least enough to record a half-working demo showing a single happy path rather than actually building what people want.

 19: Okay, forget all that.
-What are you actually working on?
+What are you excited about building?

-38: I’m the only engineer at a startup called Flow Club.
-It’s a virtual coworking community — people join video sessions to work together and hold each other accountable.
+38: Well, most of my coding happens for my startup Flow Club, where I’m the only engineer.
+It’s a virtual coworking community — people from all over the world join thousands of video sessions every week to work together and hold each other accountable.

-19: Wait, you’re the ONLY engineer?
+19: Whoa.
+Wait, you have your own company?
+And you’re the ONLY engineer?
 Building a whole product by yourself?

-38: Yeah, and honestly, I was a bit ashamed of that.
+38: Yeah, and honestly, I’m a bit ashamed of that.
 We’ve raised venture funding and we had a team that we mostly had to let go of.

 38: I’ve never been great at managing people though, so it can be great to build.
 I can move across the whole stack — backend, frontend, infra, mobile — without getting stuck.
-I recently built this little desktop pet for it, a cartoon alligator that lives on your screen.
+I recently built this little desktop pet for the community to test soon.
+It’s a cartoon alligator that lives on your screen.
 It watches what app you’re using and reacts.
 Like if you’re coding, it has a little coding animation.
 If you’re in a flow state, it does something different.
 If you’re on a video call, it notices.
 It even knows when you’re listening to music.

 19: Wait.
 You built a Tamagotchi.
 That lives on your desktop.
 And it knows what you’re DOING?